Photo credit: Peter Caton/CARE

 Many reported how the lack of period product options prevents women and girls from “living” normally as they have to “sit in the sand” and wait when they have their periods.

-Others see no other option but to sell their food ration to buy cloth that they can fashion into a bulky pad-alternative.
+Others in the refugee camp see no other option but to sell their food ration to buy cloth that they can accommodate into a bulky pad-alternative.

 Viola, one of the 100 girls that received a Ruby Cup, had to do just that before receiving a Ruby Cup.